Bladder exstrophy is a condition in which the urinary bladder is outside of the body at the time of birth.

 Some infants will be candidates for newborn closure with epispadias repair at the same time.
 With appropriate management from the newborn period, the child has a much greater likelihood of having a functional urinary tract and an excellent qu ality of life.

-The Department of Pediatric Urology at Childre n's Hospital of Pittsburgh of UPMC is the only one in Pittsburgh that specializes in the treatment and management of all forms of bladder exstrophy.
+The Department of Pediatric Urology at UPMC Children's Hospital of Pittsburgh is the only one in Pittsburgh that specializes in the treatment and management of all forms of bladder exstrophy.
 Steven Docimo, MD, director of pediatric urology, worked in the bladder exstrophy clinic at the Johns Hopkins Hospital for many yea rs before coming to Pittsburgh.

 Particular areas of expertise include reconstructive surgery for classic bladder exstrophy and reconstruction for failed exstrophy and epispadias repair.
 Adults with a history of bladder exstrophy and related issues are also seen.

 Dr. Docimo was the first to apply laparoscopic-assisted reconstructive techniques to children and adults with bladder exstrophy, allowing major reconstruction with shorter hospital stays and smaller abdominal incisions.

 For patient referral or consultations, contact the Department of Urology at 412-692-4100.

 Affiliated with the University of Pittsburgh Schools of the Health Sciences